 - Network cables.
-Use standard 10/100BaseT network (UTP) cables with RJ45 connectors. - TCP/IP protocol must be installed on all PCs. - For Internet Access, an Internet Access account with an ISP, and either of a DSL or Cable modem (for WAN port usage) - To use the Wireless Access Point, all Wireless devices must be compliant with the IEEE802.11g specifications.
+Use standard 10/100BaseT network (UTP) cables with RJ45 connectors. - TCP/IP protocol must be installed on all PCs. - For Internet Access, an Internet Access account with an ISP, and either of a DSL or Cable modem (for WAN port usage) - To use the Wireless Access Point, all Wireless devices must be compliant with the IEEE802.11a, IEEE802.11b or IEEE802.11g specifications.